Turkey Soup Guide + Recipe

-We all know that one of the best things about Thanksgiving is that turkey sandwich you make with the leftovers the next day.
-But there’s so much more you can do with the turkey—and even the turkey carcass.
-One of the best ways to use up every bit of turkey deliciousness is to make turkey soup, along with turkey stock that can be used for much more.
+Jump To RecipeWe all know that one of the best things about Thanksgiving are the leftovers.
+And one of the best ways to use up every bit of turkey deliciousness is to make turkey soup.

 Let’s start with preparing your turkey leftovers.
-If you just want to make turkey stock we’ve got those instruction next, and after that we’ll cover our turkey soup recipe with its own approach to making the stock, followed by our favorite variations.
+If you just want to make turkey stock we’ve got those instructions next, and after that we’ll cover our turkey soup recipe with its own approach to making the stock, followed by our favorite variations.

 How to Prepare the Turkey Carcass for Soup or Stock